 5. Obligations of the Client

-The Client shall provide all necessary information needed for carrying out the Services.
+a) The Client shall provide all necessary information needed for carrying out the Services.
 For devices designed by the Client that will be fabricated in the course of the Services, the design shall be sent by the Client before the deadline as notified.
 If the University requires additional information to perform the Services, the Client shall provide the information in a timely manner.
 The Client is responsible for following the design rules specified in the call documentation, or other process design kit provided by the University or its partners.

 6. Equipment, Materials and Substances

 a) The Client will provide the University with all such information and materials as are necessary for the University to carry out the Services and the Client warrants that all information provided by it or on its behalf for the University to deliver the specified services will be accurate.

 b) All models or experimental equipment used by the University during the course of the Services shall remain the property of the University unless otherwise agreed between the Parties in writing or supplied by the Client for the purposes of the University undertaking the Services.
 Although all reasonable precautions will be taken, any equipment supplied to the University by the Client will be held at the risk of the Client, and the University will not be liable for any loss, damage, destruction or disclosure of the same.

 c) The Client acknowledges that the University may procure devices, instruments or other materials to deliver the Services, and that they shall be the property of the University.

 d) The University shall ship the Deliverable/s to the Client using a recorded delivery courier, however except where the University is negligent, the University accepts no responsibility for failure of delivery, loss or destruction of the Deliverable/s through any fault of the courier, or failure of the Client to receive the delivery.